 |Torque output, Nm||363 (1FZ-F)

 370 – 410 (1FZ-FE)

 |Fuel consumption, L/100 km (for Toyota Land Cruiser 100 2000)

 Toyota 1FZ engine, as a typical representative of the 80s and 90s of the last century, it is quite simple in execution and reliable in operation.

 During its development, the designers took into account all the points and created an almost perfect engine.
 Therefore, with good handling, filling with high-quality oil and decent fuel, it can survive well over 400 thousand km without any hints of repairs.
 Perhaps its only drawback is the high consumption of gasoline.
-Nowadays, it can be eliminated by installing HBO.
+Too thin oil sometimes begins to ooze through seals and gaskets.
+Problems with floating engine speeds are often solved by adjusting the valves.
 In general, the motor has good traction and liveliness.